lbacigal/startup/notes.md

     * made a profile.html & added a profile button to the navigator bar thing
     * tried to put profile button on right side of screen, but I got lost & confused so I just have it sit in the nav bar. it looks better like that anyway
     * stopped working on this to go on a date at 5pm
+    * resumed working on this on 2/16/24 at 6pm
+    * made the footer always appear at the bottom